Bhargavi-ng/Migration_and_Housing/README.md

 ## Data Analysis / Machine Learning Models
 We are using two machine learning model for this analysis.
 Both these models are using Linear regression because it is an exploratory tool that can be used to quantify and measure the variability of two correlated variables.
-Moreover, a good linear regression model can be used as a predictive modeling tool as in used to predict one variable using the linear model and values of another variable.
+Moreover, linear regression model can be used as a predictive tool used to predict one variable using values of another variable.

 ### Model 1: House price and Migration
 A linear regression model that regresses percentage house price changes for counties in the US over 2015-19 against population change in those countries during the same period.
 The linear regression model tests the null hypothesis that population growth drives up real estate prices.
 The ML model takes data from the AWS Relational database.
 We will assess the quality of the model using R squared and other metrics.

 ***Findings:***

-The model does not support our null hypothesis, as in the migration of population within U.S. did not drive up the Real Estate Prices as shown in the below screenshot.
-The R squared value for this model is 2.13% meaning this model explains only 2% of the Total Price Increase in the Housing Real Estate.
-Thus, based on this model our Null hypothesis is rejected.
+The model does not support our null hypothesis.
+The migration of population within U.S. was not a material driver of Housing prices as shown in the below screenshot.
+The R squared value for this model was ~ 2.7% meaning this model explains only 2.7% of the housing price change over 2015-2019.
+Thus, based on this model the null hypothesis is rejected.

 ![Linear Regression Plot HPI vs Migration](/Images/Linear_Regression_HPI_vs_Migration.png)